 This may seem an odd one to make my list while other impressive ones like Edinburgh or Blackness Castle did not.
 Maybe it was the setting, maybe it was that we were the only ones there, or maybe it was the awesome person working the shop that day; but this is one ruin worth the stop.
 Nestled in the beautiful countryside, it's a peaceful place.
 The flowing river behind it and views of the quiet landscape; make you want to spend all day there in quiet reflection.
 It creates a presence, that you can sense in its glory it was a magnificent residence.
 Its one of those places that if I was a local, I would visit repeatedly.

 There you have it.
 Though we toured some other amazing places, these are the ones that stuck with me the most.
-Check back later for some more detailed blog posts of some of these places.
 If you have traveled to Scotland, I would love to hear some of your favorite castles.
 I hope to go back some day as there were several we just didn't’ have time to visit.

 Tip: If you plan to visit Scotland and tour a bunch of attractions like these, it is worth looking into the Scottish Heritage Pass.
 Not all the castles on this list are part of that pass but many were, and it saved us a lot of money.